open-feature/spec/specification/types.md

 A structure which carries information about the provider.
 In addition to the defined metadata fields below, arbitrary information can be stored here unique to the provider.

-`name` is a required key with a string value.
+`name` is a required key with a value of type string.

 ### Provider Status